parischaralampidis3/python_coding_challenges/codeChallenges/madlibs/README.txt

 [X] if user selects Yes then let him play again, otherwise Not exit the app.

 [X]create a score count for the user.
-[]if the user succeed on the first game continue to the next stage.
-[]if the user ends the game print final score.
+[X]if the user ends the game print final score.

 future suggestions

+[]code a better solution to remove global variable from score function

 [] set difficulty stages
 [] ability for two player option